unyt-org/uix/docs/manual/10 Localization.md

 }
 ```

-## Defining localized texts with TypeScript
+## Using TypeScript

-Localized texts can also be defined in TypeScript with the `localtext` method.
+Localized texts can also be defined in TypeScript using the `localtext` method.
 ```tsx
 import { localtext } from "unyt_core/datex_short.ts";